Spglib for Python#

 Example#

-Examples are found in examples directory.
+Examples are found in example/python_api directory.

 Variables#